nickbruggen90/LabsVol8021Q/Project 1.0: pfSense + NetOps Foundation/ubuntu_configuration_setup.md

 8. Restart Syslog with *sudo systemctl restart rsyslog* - and also power down the VM.
 9. While the VM is powered down, now is a good opportunity to create a shared folder between the VM and the host machine.
 ```
 a.
-Open VM settings in VMWare Workstation and locate the Options tab at the top
+Open VM settings in VMWare Workstation and locate the "Options" tab at the top
 b.
-Choose Share Folders and define the path
+Choose "Share Folders" and define the path
 ```
 ![shared folder 1](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201%3A%20NetOps%20Monitoring/Images/Screenshot%202025-05-31%20075236.png)